iCliniq Logo

 • Increase Fiber Intake: Include many fruits, vegetables, legumes, and whole grains in the diet.
 These fiber-rich meals can help maintain a balanced gut microbiome and encourage regular bowel movements.

 • Limit Processed Food Intake: Reduce intake of artificial additives, refined sugars, and processed foods.
-These can cause inflammation and disturb the bacteria in the stomach.
+These can create inflammation that upsets the normal bacterial balance within the stomach.

 2. Probiotics and Fermented Foods: